Trust Pilot Reviews

 Utility companies offer LED rebates to reduce peak electrical demand and defer expensive power plant construction.
 These programs provide substantial savings that dramatically improve LED conversion economics.
 Rebate amounts vary significantly between utility companies and regions, with some programs covering up to 50% of fixture costs.

-Switching from 400W metal halide to 100W LED delivers approximately 75% energy reduction, creating substantial ongoing savings beyond the initial rebate. lighting standards established by the Design Light Consortium ensure fixture efficiency and performance.
+Switching from 400W metal halide to 100W LED delivers approximately 75% energy reduction, creating substantial ongoing savings beyond the initial rebate.
+Lighting standards established by the Design Light Consortium ensure fixture efficiency and performance.

 DLC Premium certification qualifies fixtures for the highest rebate tiers.
 These fixtures exceed standard efficiency requirements and provide maximum utility incentives plus superior long-term energy savings.